AndreM222/nvim/README.md

 If no language available or translation than it will setup the default message.

 > [!WARNING]
-> Japanese is still now available.
-Will be coming as soon as I finish learning sufficient
+> Japanese is now available.
+Translations might still be a bit wierd.
-> to bring a well translated configuration.
+> Will improve them as I keep learning the language.

 Format for translations:
 ```json